sygslhy/image-io/README.md

 [![Weekly](https://github.com/sygslhy/image-io/actions/workflows/schedule.yml/badge.svg)](https://github.com/sygslhy/image-io/actions/workflows/schedule.yml)

-# What's new since  `v1.1.1`
+# What's new since  `v1.1.2`

-Since version `v1.1.1`, `cxx-image-io` supports reading Bayer RAW images from reflex cameras into numpy.array, while also parsing some EXIF information.
-It is integrated with the C++ library .
+Since version `v1.1.2`, `cxx-image-io` supports reading Bayer RAW images from reflex cameras into numpy.array, while also parsing some EXIF information.
+It is integrated with the C++ library LibRaw https://www.libraw.org/.

 The RAW image formats of the following camera manufacturers are supported, user can open these camera raw files by `read_image`, get image as `numpy.array` format: